Trump downplays massive US cyberattack, points to China | DW | 19.12.2020

 The decision was part of "efforts to ensure the safe and secure operation of the US diplomatic mission in the Russian Federation," a department spokesperson told Agence France-Presse.

-Moving the employees to Moscow "will allow us to advance our foreign policy interests in Russia in the most effective and safe manner possible," the spokesperson said.
+Moving the employees to Moscow "will allow us to advance our foreign policy interests in Russia in the most effective and safe manner possible," according to the State Department.

 ipj, mvb/mm (Reuters, AFP, AP)